pjueon/JetsonGPIO/README.md

 # Compiling the sample codes
 As mentioned in [Installation](#installation), you can add cmake option `-DBUILD_EXAMPLES=ON` to build example codes in `samples`.
-Assuming you are in the `JetsonGPIO/build` directory:
+Assuming you are in `build` directory:
 ```
 cmake .. -DBUILD_EXAMPLES=ON
 make examples
 ```
-You can find the compiled results in `JetsonGPIO/build/samples`.
+You can find the compiled results in `build/samples`.

 # Library API